 This category includes marketable securities in quoted mining exploration companies.
-The Company accounts for the investment at FVTPL and has not made an irrevocable election to account for its investment in the marketable securities in quoted mining exploration companies at fair value through profit or loss (FVTPL).
+The Company accounts for the investment at FVTPL and has not made an irrevocable election to account for its investment in the marketable securities in quoted mining exploration companies at fair value through other comprehensive income (FVOCI).